Send your enquiry.

 Contact us for a free, initial no obligation consultation.

 "*" indicates required fields

-You can get banned for careless driving if the case is considered serious by the courts.
+You can get banned for driving without due care and attention if the case is considered serious by the courts.
 You may also be automatically disqualified if you cannot accept any further points on your licence.
 This is called a totting-up ban.

 What is careless driving?

 Careless driving is often described as driving without due care and attention.
 It means your standard of driving has fallen below that expected of a prudent and competent driver.
-There are lots of scenarios which could amount to careless driving, including:
+There are lots of scenarios that could amount to driving without due care and attention, including:

 - Weaving in and out of lanes